rodonile/path-tracing/README.md

         ./setup-network.sh

 The script takes care of bootstrapping the virtual network, starting some python processing programs and launches Path Tracing probes sessions to generate traffic into the network.
-If successful, the script will launch a tmux session like the following:
+If successful, the script will launch a tmux session with debugging info:

 [Insert tmux image here]

+From the tmux session, it is possible to trigger the following functionality:

+- Stop current probing session:

+        ./reset_probing.sh

+- Start the default probing sessions:

+        ./lightweight_final_probes.sh

+- Start probing sessions with more bandwidth:

+        ./final_probes.sh

+- Start additional probing sessions
+  Refer to final_probes.sh scripts for example syntax on how to interact with the Path Tracing probe generation binaries

+- Ping throughout the network to check connectivity (this is also done when the script boots up):

+        ./reping_all.sh

 ## How to access Turnilo and Druid GUIs:

 - Turnilo listens at port localhost:9090
 - Druid listens at port localhost:8888

+## Tear down virtual network

+The following commands stop all vpp instances, programs, scripts and removes all linux network interfaces.

+- Exit the tmux session ("ctrl+b" then "d"), then run:

+        ./clean-final-network.sh